A Hamburger Today

 That includes minerals endemic to a water supply, additives like fluorine, and even dissolved solids from old pipes.
 Too many minerals and your water is "hard," which can add funky metallic flavors to tea.
 Absolutely pure water like distilled is no good either, tea people claim—it's so bland it can make tea taste dull.
 Water for tea should have a neutral pH so it doesn't turn the tea sour or bitter.
 And it should be freshly boiled, as water that's been boiled again and again can absorb off flavors from the air around it.

 That's a lot to think about before you even pick out a tea to brew.
 And it's a lot of variables to test.
-But a good starting point is the three sources of water most people have at their disposal for brewing tea: tap, filtered, and bottled.
+But a good starting point is the three sources of water most people have at their disposal for brewing tea: tap, filtered (I'm talking about the basic charcoal filtrations like Brita), and bottled.

 Most tea experts I know vouch for some kind of bottled spring water or home filtration system.
 Spring water has a relatively neutral pH and a Goldilocks balance of minerals—not too many, not too few.
 Filters are especially valuable in regions where the tap water is hard or otherwise funky-tasting.
 If you wouldn't drink your tap water as water, you probably wouldn't want to drink it as tea.

-But for now let's keep to the basics: how do tap, filtered, and bottled water stack up?
+But for now let's keep to the basics: how do tap, filtered, and bottled water stack up for your average cup of tea?

 Our tasting had three rounds, each for its own kind of tea: a black English Breakfast, a green tea, and an oolong.
-Both the black and green teas came in upmarket packaging and were sold at a bougie supermarket—they clearly advertized themselves as something "fancy."
+Both the black and green teas came in upmarket packaging and were sold at a bougie supermarket—they clearly advertised themselves as something "fancy," though high-end tea drinkers may not consider them so.
 As for the oolong, it was inarguably fancy—a 30-year aged bao zhong from a small farm in Taiwan, one of the teas Leandra and I keep around the office for when we want a taste of the good stuff.

 We incidentally wound up with three quality levels of tea: one decent, one not-so-decent, and one great.
 In a pre-test tasting I found the black tea perfectly drinkable but ordinary.
 The green tea was overly grassy and easily developed bitter flavors if the tea bag was left in a cup for too long, a common problem for low-quality green teas.
 The oolong, as usual, was great.
 I was curious to see how these differences would play out in our results.